Chinh091/CWA/README.md

 **Delivered files meet the brief**: Header (with student number, hamburger/kebab menu), breadcrumbs, theme toggle, footer with name/student number/date; cookies to remember which menu tab (page) was last opened; About page with a short how‑to video placeholder; Home page has a **Tabs code generator** that outputs **a standalone HTML file** with **inline CSS only (no classes)** and **vanilla JS**.

-> AI disclosure: scaffold and parts of implementation assisted by **GPT‑5 Pro** at your request (see comment headers in source files).
+> AI disclosure: scaffold and parts of implementation assisted by GPT‑5.

 ## Quick start
 ```bash